Reviews You Can Rely On

 Our Verdict

 The Salomon X Ultra 4 Gore-Tex is our favorite hiking shoe for technical off-trail hiking.
 These shoes are relatively narrow, stable, and supportive, making them great in demanding terrain.
 Their light weight makes walking in them a breeze.
 They do have a few issues related to comfort and ease of use, which are expanded on below.
 Those things aside, while a wide range of shoes will satisfy on short, easy hikes, these are the shoes to get if you're after lightweight performance in challenging hiking terrain.
-Check out how it compares to the competition in our article on the best men's hiking shoes.
+Check out how it compares to the competition in our review of men's hiking shoes.

 REASONS TO BUY